 The Columbia River system was one of the greatest salmon rivers in the world, home to an estimated 10-16 million fish each year.
 Today, salmon abundance is a fraction of what it once was, and the majority of fish are hatchery-produced.
 Wild stocks are continuing to plummet as they try to survive in a river that has been greatly altered from its natural state.

-This is an historic opportunity to restore an entire river ecosystem, help wild salmon populations recover, and boost the primary food supply for the critically endangered Southern Resident orcas.
+Thanks to you, WDC has contributed comments and thousands of signatures in favor of this historic opportunity to restore an entire river ecosystem, help wild salmon populations recover, and boost the primary food supply for the critically endangered Southern Resident orcas.

-Please sign our letter to the Bureau of Reclamation, the US Army Corps of Engineers, and the Bonneville Power Administration to ask for the removal of the four lower Snake River dams.
+Thank you for signing our letter to the Bureau of Reclamation, the US Army Corps of Engineers, and the Bonneville Power Administration to ask for the removal of the four lower Snake River dams.

 — Krasnov (@greennomad61) October 25, 2016